 - Feast at Parrilla Los Pinos

-3. San Telmo – where to stay in Buenos Aires on a budget
+3. San Telmo – best neighbourhood to stay in Buenos Aires on a budget

 San Telmo is located in the southern part of the city and 9 km (6 miles) from Palermo.
 It is the old part of the city where you will see cobbled stone streets, historic buildings, antique shops, and budget accommodation options.
 San Telmo also has easy access to the main attractions of Buenos Aires with Metro line C.